 As a last step, the original unencrypted stanza is recreated by replacing the <envelope/> element of the stanza with the contents of the <payload/> element.

-Below is an additional list of elements that are definitely forbidden inside the <content/> element and MUST instead be placed in the message unencrypted.
+Below is a non-exhaustive list of elements that are definitely blacklisted inside the <content/> element and whitelisted as direct child elements of the message.

 |TODO: Other elements?|